Jean-Baptiste-Claude Odiot: Works

 The only surviving work by him dating from before the French Revolution (1789–95) is a coffee urn (Monticello, Virginia, Jefferson Foundation) designed and commissioned by Thomas Jefferson.

 In 1802 he was awarded a gold medal in the third Exposition de l’Industrie in Paris.
 He executed a travelling service (c.
 1795–1809) for Napoleon and a large table service (1798–1809; Munich, Residenz) for Maximilian I Joseph of Bavaria (1756–1825).
 Odiot’s most complex work was a set of dressing-table furniture made for Empress Marie Louise in 1810 (destr.
 1832).

 Cradle of the King of Rome

 Among the most prominent commissions received by Odiot, was the Cradle of the King of Rome, a wood, bronze and silver gilt cradle given as a gift by the city of Paris to Napoleon and his wife Empress Marie-Louise, on the birth of their son Napoleon II.
 Jean-Baptiste-Claude Odiot (1763–1850) contributed to its making along with silversmith Pierre-Philippe Thomire (1751–1843) and is signed on two of the feet: Odiot et Thomire and Thomire et Odiot.
-It is in the Louvre today.
+It is in the Secular and Ecclesiastical Treasury in Vienna today.